 Strategies are best explained as the direction the marketing effort takes over some period of time while tactics are actionable steps or decisions made in order to follow the strategies that have been established.
 For instance, if a company’s strategy is to begin selling its products in a new country, the tactics may involve the marketing decisions made to carry this out.
 Performing strategic and tactical planning activities in advance of taking action is considered critical for long-term marketing success.

 Arguably the most important marketing function involves efforts needed to gain knowledge of customers, competitors, and markets (i.e., where marketers do business).
 We will see throughout this tutorial how marketing research is utilized in all decision areas.

 Competition forces marketers to be creative people.
-When marketers begin new ventures, such as building a new company, it is often based around something that is new (e.g., a new product, a new way of getting products to customers, a new advertising approach, etc.).
+When marketers begin a new ventures, such as starting a new company, it is often based around something that is new (e.g., a new product, a new way of getting products to customers, a new advertising approach, etc.).
 But once something new is launched innovation does not end.
 Competitive pressure is continually felt by the marketer, who must respond by again devising new strategies and tactics that help the organization remain successful.
-For marketers, the cycle of creating something new never ends.
+For marketers, no matter how successful, the cycle of continuous innovation never stops.

 A key objective of marketing is to provide products and services that customers really want AND to make customers feel their contact with the marketer is helping build a good relationship between the two.
 In this way the customer becomes a partner in the transaction, not just a source of revenue for the marketer.